 Portfolio diversification matters because financial markets remunerate systematic risk.
-Indeed, even if a degree of idiosyncratic or company-specific risk is remunerated in highly illiquid and segmented markets like unlisted infrastructure (which remains an empirical question) remunerated systematic risk remains at the heart of the risk-return trade-off that should characterise any financial investment decision.
+Indeed, even if a degree of idiosyncratic or company-specific risk is remunerated in highly illiquid and segmented markets like unlisted infrastructure-which remains an empirical question-remunerated systematic risk remains at the heart of the risk-return trade-off which should characterize any financial investment decision.